Sinead O'Connor (Hollyoaks): 2018–2019

 Laurie decides to take anger management classes to prove to Sinead that he has changed.
 However, Sinead finds out that he hasn't been going to his classes but then believes him after he tells her the name of the person doing the classes.
 Sinead supports Laurie during the school board meeting and Laurie is aloud return to work.
 Sienna goes to the hospital to see Sinead, who lets it slip that Laurie is taking anger management classes and Sienna discovers that Laurie is hurting Sinead.
 Sienna confronts him over this and tries to kill him.
 Sinead discovers that the name of the women doing the sessions is an author and that Laurie lied to her.
 When he returns home, she confronts him over this but he ignores her and turns up the music and rapes her.
 Laurie leaves the room and Sinead struggles to get out of bed.
 She goes into the kitchen and when she sees Laurie touching Hannah's arm she shouts at him in front of Diane and Tony.
-Laurie tries to cover Sineads outburst, but she tearfully reveals to Diane and Tony that Laurie raped her.
+Laurie tries to cover Sinead's outburst, but she tearfully reveals to Diane and Tony that Laurie raped her.
 He tries to convince them that she is lying but apologises to Sinead for getting carried away.
 At the police station, Sinead goes over the night again, however, she remembers that she posted a picture of her and Laurie shortly after he raped her so she lies saying it was the night before on 1 April.
 When she returns home she checks her diary and is horrified when she realises that Laurie was on the camping trip that night and that he has an alibi.
 Sinead begs Sienna to lie to the police.
 She pleads with Sami to help her and he tells her to say she got confused.
 Sinead tells the police that it happened on 2 April and that she lied because she didn't think they would believe her.
 DC Jones tells her that because of her lie, her statement is unreliable and the case is dropped and Laurie is released.
 Sienna arrives at the flat and Sinead tells her that they have each other and that they stood up to Laurie and they hug.
 Sinead runs into Laurie at Price Slice and he accuses her of making up the accusations and she threatens to kill him before throwing a bottle of wine at him.
 DC Jones asks Sinead to accompany her to the station.
 She refuses so DC Jones arrests her for perverting the course of justice while a smug Laurie looks on.